Course

 Huntington’s Disease

-This disease is caused by a genetic defect that is typically passed from one family member to another.
-The individual may have the gene for this disease at birth, but typically the symptoms do not usually start until the ages of 30-50.
-The individual typically has difficulty with thinking and reasoning, memory, judgment, organizing, planning, and concentrating (2).
+A genetic defect causes this disease, typically passing from one family member to another.
+The individual may have the gene for this disease at birth, but the symptoms usually begin at 30-50.
+The individual typically struggles with thinking and reasoning, memory, judgment, organizing, planning, and concentrating (4)

 Creutzfeldt-Jakob Disease

-In this type of dementia, a protein called prions cause normal proteins in the brain to begin developing into abnormal shapes.
+In this type of dementia, a protein called prions causes normal proteins in the brain to begin developing into abnormal shapes.
 This disease is a rare condition that leads to dementia symptoms that occur suddenly and quickly become worse.
-The individual may experience memory and concentration problems, poor judgment, mood swings, confusion, sleep problems, depression, trouble walking, and twitching or jerking muscles (2).
+The individual may experience memory and concentration problems, poor judgment, mood swings, confusion, sleep problems, depression, trouble walking, and twitching or jerking muscles (4)

 Normal Pressure Hydrocephalus

-A buildup of fluid in the brain is noted in this type of dementia and includes difficulty walking, concentrating personality, and behavior changes.
-In some cases, the extra fluid can be drained from the brain into the abdomen through a long, thin tube called a shunt (2).
+A buildup of fluid in the brain is noted in this type of dementia: difficulty walking and concentrating, which provides for difficulty walking, difficulty concentrating, and personality and behavior changes.
+Sometimes, the extra fluid can be drained from the brain into the abdomen through a long, thin tube called a shunt (4)

 Wernicke-Korsakoff Syndrome

-A severe shortage of thiamin (vitamin B-1) is noted in this type of dementia and is noted most in individuals who are long-term heavy drinkers.
-The most common symptom noted is problems with memory, but typically one’s problem-solving, and thinking skills are not affected (2).
+A severe shortage of thiamin (vitamin B-1) is noted in this type of dementia with reported problems with memory and seems to be expected in long-term heavy drinkers.
+The most common symptom is problems with memory, but typically, one’s problem-solving and thinking skills are unaffected 4)

-Due to certain other conditions that mimic dementia, many times normal, cognitive aging memory loss can be mistaken as a form of dementia.
-Also, certain medical conditions and vitamin deficiencies such as hypothyroidism, hydrocephalus, Vitamin B12 deficiency, infections, and certain prescription and over-the-counter medications can cause dementia-like symptoms well.
-It is imperative that a proper assessment is completed by an individual’s primary care physician or referral to a neurologist to rule out any underlying causes for these symptoms that may not be true dementia.
+Due to certain other conditions that mimic dementia, many times, average age-related memory loss can be mistaken as a form of dementia.
+Also, certain medical conditions and vitamin deficiencies such as hypothyroidism, hydrocephalus, Vitamin B12 deficiency, infections, and specific prescription and over-the-counter medications can cause dementia-like symptoms.
+An assessment should be completed by an individual’s primary care physician or referral to a neurologist to rule out any underlying causes for these symptoms that may not be true dementia.

 Self Quiz